TheCowboyAI/raspberry-pi-nix/README.md

 ## Example

-See the `rpi-example` config in this flake for a CI-checked example.
+See the `cim` config in this flake for a CI-checked example.

 ```nix
 {